|heels||–||Ivanka Trump (similar)|

 If you’ll oblige, I’d like to share our evening at the Joffrey with you as well as a few tips on how to truly do it right.

+The Joffrey performs nearly all their shows at the Auditorium Theater, located on Michigan Avenue in the south east corner of the Loop.
 We arrived on a shockingly cold December evening–though to be fair, I’m not sure the Siberian temperatures of the Chicago winter should shock me anymore.
 Due to this, we nabbed our tickets and rushed into the lobby, away from the cold.

 When you’re heading to the ballet, take it as an opportunity to get truly glammed up.
 It’s not every day a girl has the opportunity to wear a gown, so take advantage.
 I featured this dress as part of my 12 Party Dresses of Christmas feature this year.
 I liked it so much I decided to wear it to my work’s holiday party in January, but when we decided to attend The Nutcracker this year I immediately reappropriated it.